wtsi-hgi/node-xiongxiong/README.md

 strings.
 In the latter case, the array is flattened with interposing `:` characters.

-The token data available to the callback is a hash, with keys:
+The token data available to the callback is a frozen hash, with keys:
 * `expiration` The token's expiration time (Unix epoch)
 * `accessToken` The token itself
 * `basicLogin` Basic authentication login